The Department of Psychology

 Dr. Pinto earned her bachelor’s degree in psychology and biology from Harvard University in 1997 and her Ph.D. in clinical psychology with a subspecialty in behavioral medicine from the University of Maryland, Baltimore County in 2004.
 She completed her clinical psychology internship at Montefiore Medical Center/Albert Einstein College of Medicine also in 2004.
 Following graduation, she completed a postdoctoral clinical research fellowship in the Department of Psychiatry and Human Behavior (DPHB) at Brown Medical School where she studied behavioral obesity treatment.
 She held a faculty position as Assistant Professor (Research) in the DPHB at Brown from 2006-2007 before joining the faculty at Baruch.

 Dr. Pinto’s research is focused on two related areas: obesity and eating disorders.
 Her research in obesity has included working with community-wide weight loss initiatives and conducting randomized clinical trials (RCTs) of weight loss interventions.
-She is particularly interested in the development of accessible and cost-effective behavioral weight loss treatment programs and working with publicly available commercial weight loss programs.
-Her research examines outcomes of weight loss treatment in terms of clinical effectiveness (e.g., weight loss, behavioral changes in diet and physical activity), health parameters (e.g., health-related quality of life), and factors related to costs associated with delivery of such programs.
+Her work examines outcomes of weight loss treatment in terms of clinical effectiveness (e.g., weight loss, behavioral changes in diet and physical activity) and health parameters (e.g., health-related quality of life).
+She is also interested in factors that influence initiation and maintenance of weight management behaviors more generally.
 Her research in eating disorders centers on cognitive factors such as motivation for change and self-efficacy that impact treatment engagement and outcome for individuals with anorexia nervosa and bulimia nervosa.
 Beyond clinical eating disorders, she is also interested in body image concerns and subclinical eating disordered behavior and attitudes in nonclinical samples.